 You’ve Got To Have Goals

-If you don’t have a desired end-state, there’s no motivation to stick to a budget.
+If you don’t have the desired end-state, there’s no motivation to stick to a budget.
 For example, when my husband and I were newlyweds, we greatly desired to pay off all our consumer debt.
 It was easy to be focused when we had that goal.
 Once we paid off our credit cards and car loans, we didn’t know what to do next.
 We just spent what we made until we figured out our next goals.

 Before you even start budgeting, you should take a few minutes and figure out what you really want.
 Some people call it “figuring out their why.”
 Think short-term, medium-term and long-term.
 Some short-term goals might include not running out of money during the month, paying off everything that is past due, or making sure that you have enough money for an expense that is coming up within the next month or two.
 Common medium-term goals are paying off your credit cards, building up an emergency fund, or going on a vacation.
 Long-term goals would be things like retiring, paying for your children’s college, or buying a house.